Mara Yue Du

 Overview

-Mara is currently writing her second book, tentatively titled China: From a Nationless State to a Nation Defined by State.
-This book explores how China and Chinese nationalism have been shaped by the multifaceted concept guo, which meant a dynastic state in classical Chinese but which came to be used to represent the modern nation state.
-She is also conducting research on her third major project, Twice a Stranger: China, the United States, and Trans-Pacific Intellectuals, which tells the story of two countries through the life experiences of six transnational figures.
+Mara is currently completing her second book, China: From a Nationless State to a Nation Defined by State, which is under contract with Columbia University Press.
+Reading a pre-modern concept into the modern era, this book explores how China has been shaped by the multifaceted concept guo.
+A word for dynastic state in classical Chinese, this term came to be used for the modern nation-state since the 19th century.
+The creation of the triple-faced guo (nation-state-regime) as the locus of Chinese sovereignty was mediated by Western missionary-lawyers, overseas Chinese, and transnational intellectuals.
+Its adoption played a crucial role in China's empire-to-republic transition.
+And its development has far-reaching ramifications for contemporary China's constitutional structure, domestic politics, and international relations.
+Mara is also conducting research for her third major project, Twice a Stranger: China, United States, and Trans-Pacific Travelers.
+This book tells the story of the two countries through the life experiences of seven transnational figures.

 Research Focus